 3. UpdraftPlus Premium

-UpdraftPlus Premium is a great plugin that lets you clone and migrates websites easily.
+UpdraftPlus Premium is a great plugin that lets you clone and migrate websites easily.

 You might have heard of UpdraftPlus before.
 It’s a fantastic WordPress backup plugin that we frequently recommend.

 The premium version of UpdraftPlus includes the Migrator tool as well as UpdraftClone.
-You’ll get all their other add-ons included too.
+You’ll get all their other add-ons included.

 You can use Migrator to duplicate your website and move it to a new domain name or host.
-You’ll need to install WordPress and UpdraftPlus on both your original and new sites to begin the process.
+To begin the process, you’ll need to install WordPress and UpdraftPlus on both your original and new sites.

 UpdraftPlus’ Migrator lets you move a standalone WordPress site into a WordPress network.

 The UpdraftClone add-on lets you create a temporary site where you can try out changes.
-It takes just a few clicks to set up the test site as it’s hosted on UpdraftPlus’s servers.
+Setting up the test site takes just a few clicks, as it’s hosted on UpdraftPlus’s servers.

 The drawback is that you’ll need to buy tokens to create and maintain your staging sites.
 You get some of these free with UpdraftPlus Premium, but you’ll probably want to buy more.